-- All essays must be word-processed, double-spaced, on one side of standard-sized paper (8.5 x 11 inches) with top/bottom margins of 1 inch and left/right margins of 1.25 inches. - A title page is unnecessary.
+- All essays must be word-processed, double-spaced, on one side of standard-sized paper (8.5 x 11 inches) with top/bottom margins of 1 inch and left/right margins of 1inch. - A title page is unnecessary.
 Instead, provide the MLA four-line, double-spaced header in the top left corner of the first page.
 This header includes the student's name, instructor's name, course number and section, and the date submitted.
 Then, on this first page, center the title below the header, and begin the essay below the title. - Pages must be numbered consecutively in the upper right corner, one-half inch from the top and flush with the right margin and include your last name. - The Works Cited begins on a separate page, the last page, and is labeled Works Cited centered at the top of the page.
 Double-space within and between entries.
+Do not include URLs for web-based entries.